Lower East Side Printshop, 1975, painter, sculptor

 Jorge Posada is a painter, sculptor, print-maker and photographer who lives and works in New York.
 After his academic training in his native city Medellin, Colombia, he received the prestigious first prize at the National Saloon of Young Art at the Antioquia Museum of Art.
 Soon after he was invited to exhibit his work in New York City for the first time.

-Posada has earned awards from prominent institutions including the Museum of Contemporary Art in Bogota, Colombia and the Atlantic Center for the Arts in Daytona, Florida.
-He was awarded a six year scholarship at the Lower East Side Print Shop in NY and an Honorable Mention at Expresiones Hispanas Art tour USA.
+Posada has earned awards from prestigious institutions including the Museum of Contemporary Art in Bogota, Colombia and the Atlantic Center for the Arts in Daytona, Florida.
+He was awarded a six year scholarship at the Lower East Side Print Shop and an Honorable Mention at Expresiones Hispanas Art tour USA.
 His artwork was showcased on Channel 13 in the documentary The New Immigrants.
 He created and painted on site a 1.500 sq ft mural Homage to the Arts at the Ritz Theater in Elizabeth, New Jersey.

 Posada’s art has evolved into a semi-figurative depiction of the body: a cross between figuration and abstraction.
 He works by series in a mixed-media of charcoal, acrylic and oil on canvas and paper, which address the human form in motion.
 Posada creates a tension between the fragments of the body which are embedded into colors, textures and carefully applied transparencies, and the compositional structure.
 He places them in a pictorial geography occupied by arrows which he uses as a metaphor for the action of going blindly in every direction.